andrecurvello/LAHSpectre/README.md

 Aim
 ---

-The aim of this project is to provide a collection of convenient Java utilities to support other projects (namely, a spectre) including
+As the name suggest, the aim of this project is to provide a collection of convenient Java utilities to support other projects including

+ *  Stream processing: close stream ignoring Exception, read stream until end, direct InputStream to OutputStream, dump text string to file, etc.

-*  TimedShell: invoke external programs with time-out
+ *  TimedShell: invoke native programs with time-out, environment, etc.

-*  File downloading (SpectreGet): a reincarnation of wget and jDownloader
-   -   static downloading method: blocking until completion, with progress notification and callback on completion/error.
-   -   asynchronous downloading method: run in background thread, with progress notification and callback on completion/error.

-*  Archive file extraction (Digger):
+ *  SpectreGet: (blocking) download file [inspired by wget]

-   -   wrapper methods to extract a file archive or compressed archive
+ *  Task manager: simple management of task submission, periodic scheduling

+ *  File name: various information extraction method to deal with paths and file addresses

+ *  Command line argument parsing

+ *  Collections: printing and conversion of Java collections objects (set, map, list, etc.)